[Brief Descriptions of the German Universities]

 Patron: Margrave & Elector of Brandenburg (1694), then King of Westphalia (1806), then Brandenburg-Prussia (1815).

-Founded by Frederick III, Elector of Brandenburg, and developed by Thomasius [bio], and later by Francke, Halle opposed the dogmatism reigning in the other universities of the day.
-Halle was “the first German university to use the vernacular (in Thomasius’ lectures), to grant ‘academic freedom’ of teaching, and to proclaim a rationalistic and critical theology founded on the new science”; “Anti-Aristotelian.”
+A Ritterakademie — a school to prepare the sons of the nobility for study at the university — was founded in halle in 1680, and fourteen years later Frederick III, Elector of Brandenburg, converted it into a university.
+Christian Thomasius [bio] had been teaching at the Akademy since 1690, and helped shape the new university, also serving as its rector, as well as August Hermann Francke, both opposing the dogmatism reigning in the other universities of the day.
+Halle was “the first German university to use the vernacular (in Thomasius’ lectures), to grant ‘academic freedom’ of teaching, and to proclaim a rationalistic and critical theology founded on the new science”.
 Halle was the largest of the four Prussian universities (the others were Königsberg, Frankfurt/Oder, and Duisburg), and the premier German university of the 18th century, rivaled only by the newly-formed Göttingen [graph].

 During the reign of Frederick Wilhelm I (1714-1740), Halle was also the center of Pietism [glossary], and provided the theological foundation for the other three Prussian universities.
 Theology and law were the major faculties, and there was no philosophy faculty (philosophy lectures occurred in the other faculties).
 In the early years, roughly 2/3 of the students were in law, and 1/3 in theology, while by the end of the 18th century these proportions were reversed, with medicine including 5-8% of the students.